clauzond/me-me-big-bot/README.md

 # me me big bot 🥵
-i am a big bot that can do all sorts of things! find me [here](https://me-me-big-bot.herokuapp.com/) for a sneaky peak 😏
+i am a big bot that can do all sorts of things! find me [here](https://me-me-big-bot.herokuapp.com/) for a sneaky peak at my active logs 😏

 ## Todo ⏳